freezurbern/ITCS8190-CourseProject/README.md

 [Apache Spark](https://spark.apache.org/)
 and statistics and their interaction with geospatial research.
 I am a Ph.D. student in the Department of Geography at UNC Charlotte taking an advanced computer science course (ITCS 8190) because I want to bring computer science methods to Geographic Information Science (GIS).
 My background before GIS was web development as a computer science undergraduate at UNC Charlotte.
 I felt this project would be an easy introduction to the intersection of cloud computing and GIS, but was surprised and overwhelmed by the complexity involved.
 While I have learned a weighty tome of information about cloud computing this semester, I still have a lot of work ahead to understand the entire scope of this exciting topic.

-* **Interesting**: The most interesting aspect of this project is the distributed training and prediction of a multiple linear regression model using Apache Spark.
+* **Interesting**: The most interesting aspect of this project is the distributed prediction of a multiple linear regression model using Apache Spark.
 Also of interest is the data preparation incorporating land cover and demographic data.

 # Approach
 In this course project, I used multiple linear regression to model urban growth.
 The model formula is: